narfpoit/talk-pwa/README.md

 # Progressive Web Apps

-It is widely believed that the next frontier of web development is creating web apps that are more powerful, faster to load, faster to use, and more accessible and responsive.
+It is widelyThe next frontier of web development is creating web apps that are more powerful, faster to load, faster to use, more accessible, and responsive.

 Enter **progressive web apps (a/k/a PWAs)**.